Fermín Emilio Sosa Rodríguez

-Fermín Emilio Sosa Rodríguez (born 12 April 1968) is a Mexican archbishop of the Catholic Church who was appointed apostolic nuncio to Papua New Guinea and named an archbishop in March 2021.
+Fermín Emilio Sosa Rodríguez (born 12 April 1968) is a Mexican archbishop of the Catholic Church who works in the diplomatic service of the Holy See.

 Biography

 Fermín Emilio Sosa Rodríguez was born in Izamal, Mexico, on 12 April 1968 to José Alfonso Sosa López y Norma Rodríguez Sánchez.
 He entered the seminary of the Archdiocese of Yucatán in Mérida in 1991 and was ordained a deacon on 29 April 1998.
 He was ordained a priest of the archdiocese of Yucatán on 12 July 1998 by Cardinal Darío Castrillón Hoyos in the cathedral of Guadalupe.
-In October of that year he entered the Pontifical Ecclesiastical Academy to prepare for a career in the diplomatic service.
+In October of that year, he entered the Pontifical Ecclesiastical Academy to prepare for a career in the diplomatic service.
 He earned a doctorate in canon law at the Pontifical Gregorian University on 20 November 2002.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 January 2003.
 His assignments included postings in the papal representations in Papua New Guinea, Côte d'Ivoire, Burkina Faso, the United States of America, Canada, and Serbia.

 On 31 March 2021, Pope Francis appointed him titular archbishop of Virunum and apostolic nuncio to Papua New Guinea.
 His consecration as bishop took place in Izamal on 19 June with Cardinal Pietro Parolin as consecrator.

 On 16 December 2021, he was given additional responsibility as Apostolic Nuncio to the Solomon Islands.

+On 17 November 2023, Pope Francis appointed him as Apostolic Nuncio to Bolivia.